Discover Julian Duval’s Personal Botanic Garden

 Epiphyte: A plant that grows on another plant but is not parasitic, such as ferns, bromeliads, air plants, and orchids in tropical rainforests.

-Adenium swazicum with elevated roots
+Adenium swazicum with raised roots

 Pachyform: A general term encompassing caudiciforms, pachycauls, and other thick-bodied plants.